 “But, mom!” the living-back-at-home daughter protested.
 “You have to TELL me these things.”

-As the revolving door on Grove Street opens and closes to my adult offspring, I find myself marveling at how little they know about basic household concepts.
+As the revolving door on Grove Street opens and closes to my adult offspring, I marvel at how little they know about basic household concepts.
 Or, in other words, how much I failed to teach them.
 I take most of the blame.
 Most.
 Not all.
-Because, I always had a valid excuse.
+Because I always had a valid excuse.

-When they were growing up and I was schlepping them from field to field, house to house, school to school, I just didn’t have the time.
+When they were growing up, and I was schlepping them from field to field, house to house, school to school, I didn’t have the time.
 It was so much more efficient to do it myself than to redo what they tried to do.

 If I had it to do over, here’s what I would have taught my teens before they left home:

-What to tell teens before they leave home
+What to teach teens before they leave home

 1. I would teach my children that sheets should be changed more than once a year.
 That toothpaste droolings in the sink are not attractive.
 And that toilets don’t get cleaned by themselves.

-3. I’d explain why it’s not a good idea to leave a plastic bag on top of the toaster oven when it’s in use.
+3. I’d explain why it’s not a good idea to leave a plastic bag on the toaster oven when used.
 Why the dishwasher doesn’t remove burnt-on food byproducts.
 And why baked potatoes blow up in the microwave if not pierced with a fork.

 5. I’d show them how to water the plants on the porch.
-How to empty the overflowing mailbox that they pass every time they come in the door.
+How to empty the overflowing mailbox they pass every time they enter the door.
 How to plunge a toilet.
 How to tell when cold cuts have gone rancid.
 And how to use a coaster.